ccfontes/eg/README.md

 ```

 ## Roadmap
-  1. Provide workaround to remove warning of eg being a single segment ns
+  1. Document being able to skip a test with vanilla clojure
   2. Support checkers in arbitrary places
   3. Support docstring for `ex`
-  4. Document being able to skip a test with vanilla clojure
-  5. Suffix test name with '-slow' when using ':slow' selector
+  4. Suffix test name with '-slow' when using ':slow' selector
-  6. Mention:
+  5. Mention:
      - leiningen `test-selectors` for use of metadata
      - https://github.com/weavejester/eftest
-  7. Spec API macros `eg`, `ge`, and `ex`
+  6. Spec API macros `eg`, `ge`, and `ex`
-  8. Create API to access example data for i.e. tool use
+  7. Create API to access example data for i.e. tool use
-  9. document clipboard dev flow
+  8. document clipboard dev flow
-  10. Reduce clojure and clojurescript requirements
+  9. Reduce Clojure and ClojureScript requirements
-  11. Solve `^:focus` caveats in ClojureScript
+  10. Solve `^:focus` caveats in ClojureScript
-  12. Adapt failed assertions report to *eg*'s data capture capability
+  11. Adapt failed assertions report to *eg*'s data capture capability

 ## Run eg's own tests
 Run tests expected to pass, targeting Clojure: